 Dr. Mariko Chang is the external evaluator for our program.
 Dr. Chang has a PhD in Sociology from Stanford University and was an Associate Professor of Sociology at Harvard University from 1998 to 2007 where she published work on occupational sex segregation across countries, the use of social networks for gathering financial information and began her work on the gender wealth gap.

 Terry Westover, Director of Education and Evaluation Services at Resourcing Excellence in Education (REEd) (UC Davis School of Education), and Lisa Sullivan, Senior Evaluation Analyst at REEd, are our internal evaluators.
 The EES-REEd team will be responsible for compiling and analyzing relevant data, and for helping to prepare reports that will be submitted to the NSF.
 The qualifications and planned activities of the Internal Evaluators are detailed in the UC Davis ADVANCE Evaluation Plan.

-The management team oversees daily activities of the project and is led by PI Katehi, Faculty Director McDonald, Associate Faculty Director Bisson, Project Manager Barbu and Office Manager Blumenthal.
+The management team oversees daily activities of the project and is led by PI Katehi, Faculty Director Bisson, Assistant Director Barbu and Communications and Administrative Manager Blumenthal.
 The team also includes a Budget Analyst, Purchasing & Accounts Payable Specialist, and a Financial Analyst housed within the College of Engineering.

 The National Science Foundation began supporting ADVANCE initiatives in 2001, and has awarded over $130M in funding for a variety of programs.
 The most significant efforts seek to create permanent institutional transformation.